unitreerobotics/avp_teleoperate/README.md

 # Usage

+Please read the  [official documentation ]() at least once before starting this program.

 ## Dexterous hands service

 You can refer to [Dexterous Hand Development](https://support.unitree.com/home/zh/H1_developer/Dexterous_hand) to configure related environments and compile control programs.
 First, use [this URL](https://oss-global-cdn.unitree.com/static/0a8335f7498548d28412c31ea047d4be.zip) to download the dexterous hand control interface program and copy it to PC of  Unitree H1_2.
 On Unitree H1_2's PC, execute command: